ochtum/TechBlogWriter/README_en.md

 https://qiita.com/ochtum/items/750413e44b0d296387ef
 ```

-## 2. Paste the extracted “style & tone” into:
+### 2. Paste the extracted “style & tone” into:

 `.specify\memory\文体・トーン-constitution.md`

-# ✅Changing the Format
+## ✅Changing the Format

 If you want a format other than Qiita, you can modify `templates\記事作成-template.md` to change the output format.

-# ✅About Article Design
+## ✅About Article Design

 The rules for article design are written in the section “Rules for Section Design” to “Steps, Notes, and Tips” inside
 `.specify\memory\文体・トーン-constitution.md`<br>
 You can change the design of your articles by editing this part.

+## ❗This project is licensed under the MIT License, see the LICENSE file for details